Employing observability rank conditions for taking into account experimental information a priori: Modifying the rank test to take into account experimental information

-In this section we investigate in which ways we can use structural analyses -- and more specifically the observability-based approach described in Sections \ref{sec:sio}--\ref{sec:sio_an} -- to obtain information about identifiability in the face of experimental limitations.
+In this section we investigate in which ways we can use structural analyses -- and more specifically the observability-based approach described in Sections \ref{sec:sio}--\ref{sec:sio_an} -- to obtain information about identifiability for specific experimental configurations.
 Thus, our investigation will be centred around one object, the observability-identifiability matrix $\O_I$ defined in \eqref{obsumat}, and we will discuss a number of directions in which to extend it or modify it so as to take into account `practical' aspects of the estimation process.